ffalt/aufschreib/README.md

 *And why?*

-In February 2013  (mostly german speaking) women on Twitter started to post personal stories of experienced sexism and harassment under the hashtag #aufschrei (#outcry).
+In January/February 2013  (mostly german speaking) women on Twitter started to post personal stories of experienced sexism and harassment under the hashtag #aufschrei (#outcry).
 Soon many more people where using the hashtag to post opinions, links, troll comments, spam.
 I want to analyze this large amount of tweets and maybe contribute the results (if any usefull) to the [aufschreiStat](https://github.com/lenaschimmel/aufschreiStat/) project.